WORK PERMIT / EMPLOYMENT AUTHORIZATION IN THE USA

 Thus immigration attorneys are most frequently forced to waive time and sacrifice the possibility of getting a work permit for their client to the need to gain time and prepare for the asylum merits hearing (asylum trial).

 TPS is a program that allows undocumented immigrants from countries that suffered natural disasters like floods or earthquakes or suffered extreme political problems to temporarily remain in the U.S.

-Immigrants from EL SALVADOR, HONDURAS, NICARAGUA, SUDAN, HAITI, LIBERIA AND SOMALIA qualify to apply for temporary protected status that allows TPS applicant who is otherwise illegal to stay in the U.S. in valid TPS status and not be deported and to get a work permit for the duration of the TPS status
+Immigrants from EL SALVADOR, HONDURAS, NICARAGUA, SUDAN, HAITI, LIBERIA AND SOMALIA qualify to apply for temporary protected status that allows TPS applicant who is otherwise undocumented to stay in the U.S. in valid TPS status and not be deported and to get a work permit for the duration of the TPS status

 The rules of how to get TPS vary depending on the country